What Describe the Relationship Between Edge Computing and Cloud Computing?

 Cloud Computing

-Difference Between Edge and Cloud Computing
+Difference Between Edge Computing and Cloud Computing

 Most companies store and process their data on the cloud since it has almost unlimited resources compared to the small and resource-constrained devices onsite.
 Storage and computing have been expanding at a much faster rate than the capacity of the network.
 No matter the size or volume of the data, cloud computing can handle it once it moves to the cloud.